nrlnishan/ViewPager-Swift/Readme.md

 self.view.addSubView(viewPager.view)
 viewPager.didMoveToParentViewController(self)
 ```
 That's it.
 Conform to **ViewPagerControllerDataSource** and you are good to go.
-If you want you can conform to **ViewPagerDelegate** to receive additional feedbacks.
+If you want you can conform to **ViewPagerControllerDelegate** to receive additional feedbacks.

 **DataSource**